-Ok, I get you’re suffering the “No Abalone Blues” and feel there’s no real reason to visit Sea Ranch any more.
+Ok, I get you’re suffering the “No Abalone Blues” and feel there’s no real reason to visit Sea Ranch anymore.
 For the first time since 1921, generations of your jubilant family and friends traditionally centered your travel plans for the April 1 openers of Abalone Season.
 You had great visions of hauling out your limits of that most delectable mollusk, imagining that at least one would be a 10 incher!
-And then you’d wash off, set back with a beer or glass of wine and relive the moments you experienced underwater while taking in that glorious sunset at Sea Ranch.
+And then you’d wash off, sit back with a beer or glass of wine and relive the moments you experienced underwater while taking in that glorious sunset at Sea Ranch.

 Well, bucko it’s time to dispel that myth and get packing– cuz there’s plenty to do!

 We have eight epic reasons for a weekend visit, or even extended spring vacation, in April.
 Just leave your ab-iron at home.
 Instead pack your camera, your golf clubs, your kids, your friends, your grandparents, and even your dog!